dlumian/R_Intro_scRNA/README.md

     + R project file for loading relevant files into an R workspace
 - scRNA_RIntro_Apr2022.pptx
     + Powerpoint presentation to accompany this material
+- scRNA_RIntro_Apr2022.pdf
+    + PDF version of Powerpoint presentation to accompany this material (can be viewed in GitHub)

 ## To load into a new R Cloud Workspace: